aty13/TurnBasedGame/README.md

 GameKit doesn’t send invitations to the match until the participant who starts the match takes the first turn.
 Therefore, this method displays a placeholder name and avatar for the opponent until the opponent joins the match.

-Instead of retaining the [`GKTurnBasedMatch`][3] object, which can change during the course of the match, this method retains the match ID so the game can fetch the current match object as necessary later.
+Instead of retaining the `GKTurnBasedMatch` object, which can change during the course of the match, this method retains the match ID so the game can fetch the current match object as necessary later.

 ``` swift
 // Retain the match ID so action methods can load the current match object later.